stevemadere/continuing-education/README.md

 `QLoRAContinuingTrainer` is the core class for training models with QLoRA.
 It extends `BaseContinuingTrainer`, providing mechanisms to load models, prepare datasets, and manage training sessions effectively.

-Sure, let's provide a more detailed overview of the initialization parameters for the `QLoRAContinuingTrainer` class, directly leveraging the comprehensive information from the class docstrings:

 ## Initialization Parameters

 The `QLoRAContinuingTrainer` class initializes with the following parameters: